Sonoma County Tourism details shift to touting Wine Country sustainability

 The tourism bureau also has launched a 2-year initiative with Kind Traveler, a Manhattan Beach-based online travel agent that incentivizes visitors to give back to local organizations when they book a hotel stay.
 The recipient organizations are Redwood Empire Food Bank, Sonoma Land Trust and the Russian Riverkeeper.

-“We do all of the negotiations ourselves with each hotel to make sure that they’re rewarding the traveler with a significant discount,” said Jessica Blotter, founder of Kind Traveler.
+“We do all of the negotiations ourselves with each hotel to make sure that they’re rewarding the traveler with a significant discount,” said Jessica Blotter, CEO and co-founder of Kind Traveler.
 She noted that participating hotels’ rates are typically between 10% and 15% off their best available rate.
 “You’re going to get a good deal but you’re also going to have a chance to give back.
 You can’t book the rate without the donation, so it’s a give and get.”
 A typical donation would be $10 for each night’s stay at the given hotel, she said.

-Hotels participating in the SCT and Kind Traveler program are Farmhouse Inn, Timber Cove Resort, Vintners Inn, Hyatt Regency Sonoma Wine Country, Flamingo Conference Resort and Spa, The Sandman Hotel, and Hotel E.
+Hotels participating in the SCT and Kind Traveler program are Farmhouse Inn, Timber Cove Resort, Vintners Inn, Hyatt Regency Sonoma Wine Country, Flamingo Conference Resort and Spa, The Sandman Hotel and Hotel E.

 Kind Traveler also is partnering with hotels in Healdsburg and Sonoma, two cities that don’t contribute to SCT through the county’s transient occupancy tax.
 Those hotels are Harmon House and H2 in Healdsburg, and El Dorado Hotel in Sonoma.